asathkumara/react-inventory-manager/README.md

 This project is a kitchen inventory manager built in ReactJS.
 It allows you to store and group items by zone, and allows for quantity manager with restock options as well.

+Your selections are persisted to your browser's local storage through the use of Redux stores.

 ### Live demo available at https://react-inventory-manager.vercel.app/

 ## License